mantoufan/yzhanTranslator/README.md

 - **`$json`**: The JSON object to translate (array format).
 - **`$language`**: Target language for translation (e.g., `'zh-CN'` for Simplified Chinese).
 - **`$params`**: (Optional) Array of options for caching and request customization:
+  - **`prompt`** Additional prompt to customize results, such as 'do not translate the href attribute'
   - **`type`**: Cache type (default is `'File'`).
   - **`params`**: Cache-specific parameters (e.g., directory for file-based caching).
   - **`cache`**: Array containing cache configuration options: